John Kerry: Early life and education (1943–1966)

-John Forbes Kerry was born on December 11, 1943, at Fitzsimons Army Medical Center in Aurora, Colorado.
+John Forbes Kerry was born on December 11, 1943, at the Fitzsimons Army Medical Center in Aurora, Colorado.
 He is the second of four children born to Richard John Kerry, a U.S. diplomat and lawyer, and Rosemary Forbes, a nurse and social activist.
 His father was Catholic and his mother was Episcopalian.
 He was raised with an elder sister Margaret, a younger sister Diana, and a younger brother Cameron.
 The children were raised in their father's Catholic faith, and John served as an altar boy.

 Kerry was originally considered a military brat, until his father was discharged from the United States Army Air Corps in 1944.
 Kerry lived in Groton, Massachusetts his first year and Millis, Massachusetts afterwards before moving to the Georgetown neighborhood of Washington, D.C. at age seven, when his father took a position in the Department of the Navy's Office of General Counsel and soon became a diplomat in the State Department's Bureau of United Nations Affairs.

 As members of the Forbes family, his maternal extended family enjoyed great wealth.
 Kerry's parents themselves were considered upper-middle class.
 They turned to his wealthy grand-aunt, Clara Winthrop, who paid for his attendance at elite boarding schools, such as Institut Montana Zugerberg, in Zug, Switzerland.
-Through his maternal ancestry, Kerry also descends from Rev. James McGregor who was among the first 500 Scots-Irish immigrants to Boston Harbor in the 18th century.
+Through his maternal ancestry, Kerry also descends from Rev. James McGregor, who was among the first 500 Scots-Irish immigrants to Boston Harbor in the 18th century.

 When Kerry was ten years old, his father took a position as the U.S. Attorney for Berlin.
 When Kerry was twelve, he crossed into the Soviet Occupation Zone to visit Hitler's bunker and ride through the Brandenburg Gate.

 In 1957, his father was stationed at the U.S. Embassy in Oslo, Norway, and Kerry was sent back to the United States to attend boarding school.
-He first attended the Fessenden School in Newton, Massachusetts, and later St. Paul's School in Concord, New Hampshire, where he learned skills in public speaking and began developing an interest in politics.
+He first attended Fessenden School in Newton, Massachusetts, and later St. Paul's School in Concord, New Hampshire, where he learned skills in public speaking and began developing an interest in politics.
 Kerry founded the John Winant Society at St. Paul's to debate the issues of the day; the Society still exists there.
 In 1960, while at St. Paul's, he played bass in a minor rock band called The Electras with six of his classmates.
 The band had about five hundred copies of one album printed in 1961, which they sold some of at dances at the school; it was made available on streaming platforms many years later.